Argel-Tal/NZPoliceUtilities/README.md

 Will contain useful functions and non-private data for quick reference and auto-formatting, _i.e._
 - loading the approved NZP colours as an R theme, for use in graphing
 - pulling in and pushing out files from arbitrary paths, read from elsewhere and stored in env instead of as plaintext in codebase
+    + means that file path and/or file doesnt need to be written inside the code

 This is NOT to be used to store filepaths, actual files or data on NZP processes/people.